-In 2012 Texas sociologist Mark Regnerus, funded by $800,000 from conservative foundations, published a paper on well-being outcomes for the grown children of parents who had same-sex relationships, suggesting that growing up with gay or lesbian parents was harmful to children.
-In a series of posts under the Regnerus tag, I critique the work and chronicle the controversy, from the suspiciously quick publishing timeline to the letter from 200 researchers, the American Sociological Association’s response and the paper’s place in the Supreme Court deliberations over marriage rights.
+In 2012 Texas sociologist Mark Regnerus, funded by $800,000 from conservative foundations, published a paper suggesting that growing up with gay or lesbian parents was harmful to children.
+In a series of posts under the Regnerus tag, I critique the work and chronicle the controversy, from the publishing process and reviews, to the letter from 200 researchers, the American Sociological Association’s response and the paper’s place in the Supreme Court deliberations over marriage rights.

 A series of posts on the books by Hanna Rosin (End of Men) and Liza Mundy (Richer Sex), and related debates, are at the Hanna Rosin tag.
 My review of both books together appears in the Boston Review as “Still a Man’s World: The Myth of Women’s Ascendance.”

 Some do (e.g., Japanese, Indian), some don’t (e.g., Cambodian, Hmong).
 Because Asians are a diverse category made up of groups with very different profiles, and their household composition and geographic distribution vary by national origin group, generalizations are often unhelpful.
 I look at those factors for 10 Asian groups, and offer the details, including SAS code, so you can work on it more yourself.

 In which I use a detailed case of a “very similar publications” — which make the same claims to originality, and include extensive copied text — and reflect on the institutional problems it reveals.
 I conclude with some of the research on publication problems in academia and a few concrete suggestions.